pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ### Key Takeaways from Market Review

-- The website should be eye-catching, to make users excited about taking the SuperVillain Quiz
+- The website should be eye-catching, to make users excited about taking the quiz
 - The Website should be clean, simple and easy to navigate
-- The Quiz should not have too many questions (a maximum of 10 questions appears to be the ideal number to maintain the users' attention)
+- 10 questions is the ideal number to keep the user engaged and interested
+- Many quizzes did not offer a back button to allow the user to change their responses
-- Clear, enticing images of famous Supervillains are key features to draw in the users to take part in the quiz
+- Clear, enticing images are displayed in the results section
+- Most quizzes had a retake quiz button to allow the user to take the quiz again
-- Navigation, sign up and log in elements should be simple and quick to use

 ## User Stories

-- User Story 1: As someone interested in taking the SuperVillain personality quiz I want to:
+In a real-world application, this kind of quiz will mostly likely be used by a visitor once, rather than repeatedly, as it would likely form part of a bigger website e.g. a website about personality types, so all user stories relate to a first-time user.

 - find out what the quiz is about and what to expect before starting the quiz
 - navigate easily through the quiz questions
 - have the option of retaking the quiz if I don't like the result
 - learn more about why I was matched with a specific SuperVillain at the end of the quiz
-     - sign up quickly and easily
+- sign up with my name quickly and easily
-     - log in using the same log in details quickly and easily
-     - navigate easily between pages

-- User Story 2: As a :
-     - more information here

-- User Story 3: As a :
-     - more information here
+- access the quiz on any device

 These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing issues like scope creep at a later stage after the coding process.

+## Content

+This quiz is made up of 10 questions with 4 answer options to choose from, and is set up as follows:
+- It provides the user with thought-provoking questions and scenarios, and the user can only select 1 of the 4 options.
+- Each answer option is assigned a value of 1 to 4, and each time the user answers a question, a score will be added until all 10 questions are answered.
+- After completing all ten questions, the user will be matched with a supervillain based on their total score.
+- Before starting the quiz, users must sign up with their names.

+Each time the user selects an answer it builds up a picture of what kind of personality they have.
+These results are then processed to calculate the best supervillain match for them, and I included 8 possible matches (a mix of Disney, Marvel, Stranger Things, and DC supervillains):
+- Lord Voldemort
+- Cruella de Vil
+- Magneto
+- Vecna
+- Maleficent
+- The Joker
+- Thanos
+- The Green Goblin

+It is worth noting that whilst this is presented as a personality test, this quiz is built for entertainment purposes, and is not backed by any specific psychological research.

 ## Design, Layout and Structure
 The design, layout and structure remained consistent across all pages for certain elements, such as the colour palette for the headings, paragraphs and backgrounds and the design of the navigation bar.
 However, the layout of each page was slightly different, to allow users to differentiate between the Sign Up/Log In pages and the Quiz and Results pages.
 On the quiz page, some visual content, such as eye-catching images, bold colours and buttons were incorporated.